CLochstampfor60/portfolio-page/README.md

 ## License

-This project is licensed under the terms of the MIT license.
+- This project is licensed under the terms of the MIT license.
+- This project is for developer use only.

 ---